nikhilvborgave/Learn_python/python_boto3_S3/Upload_objects/Readme.md

 │   ├── varieables.py
 │   └── readme.md
 </pre>

 #Description:

+Upload_objects.py- <br>
-Upload_objects.py file can be used to upload files to s3 bucket from local. varieables.py contains values like local filepath, s3 bucket name & s3 filepath.
+file can be used to upload files to s3 bucket from local. varieables.py- <br>
+contains values like local filepath, s3 bucket name & s3 filepath.